 The King’s Return

 In August 7, 2014, Sierra’s website (which redirected to Activision’s website), was updated with a new logo and a message that said more was going to be revealed in Gamescon 2014.
-And precisely then and there, a new Sierra Entertainment was revealed as a new independent-style studio, focusing on releasing a new King’s Quest series along with other new titles as downloadable games through Steam, PlayStation Network and Xbox Live.
+And precisely then and there, Sierra Entertainment was revealed as a new independent-style studio, focusing on releasing a new King’s Quest series along with other new titles as downloadable games through Steam, PlayStation Network and Xbox Live.
+And in

 So, what did you think of my historical retrospective?
 Leave your comments below and stay tuned because I plan to post FOUR reviews of Sierra throughout the entire month of February.
 And I’m going to start with the game that put them on the map.